 Most people are familiar with the traditional Vick's Vapor Rub that came on the scene about 30 years after the company started in 1890.
-Vick's continued this trend with other health and wellness products including throat drops, cough medicine, and the ever-popular NyQuil.
+Vick's continued this trend with other health and wellness products, including throat drops, cough medicine, and the ever-popular NyQuil.
 Vick's also makes thermometers, vaporizers, humidifiers, and steam inhalers.
-Vick's is now owned by Helen of Troy Limited a consumer products group that includes OXO®, Hydro Flask®, Vicks®, Braun®, Honeywell®, PUR®, and Hot Tools®.
+Helen of Troy Limited, a consumer products group that includes OXO®, Hydro Flask®, Vicks®, Braun®, Honeywell®, PUR®, and Hot Tools®, owns Vicks.

 Ease of Cleaning

-The Vick's regular cleaning and maintenance is fairly involved which earned it a below average 5 of 10 for this metric.
-According to manufacturer instructions, you'll need to clean the tank and components with vinegar on a regular basis with routine bleach soaking to remove trace mold or bacteria not removed during the vinegar process.
-While not difficult, the tank and base do have some small spaces that are challenging to reach and clean well.
+The Vick's regular cleaning and maintenance are relatively involved, which earned it a below-average result for this metric.
+According to manufacturer instructions, you'll need to clean the tank and components with vinegar regularly with routine bleach soaking to remove trace mold or bacteria not removed during the vinegar process.
+While not difficult, the tank and base do have some small spaces that are challenging to reach and clean thoroughly.

-The opening of the tank is larger than some of the competition, and smaller hands will fit inside.
-It is still easiest to clean using a bottle brush, and you'll definitely need the brush to reach the bottom of the mist tube.
+The opening of the tank is more substantial than some of the competition, and smaller hands will fit inside.
+It is still easiest to clean using a bottle brush, and you'll need the brush to reach the bottom of the mist tube.

-While the Vick's has a slightly higher capacity than some of the competition, it only earned a 5 of 10 for effectiveness with less ability to provide adequate humidification for the room in a timely manner.
-Our tests indicate that from the get-go it doesn't generate as much humidity as the competition and this trend only gets worse over time with the disparity between products growing exponentially over time.
+While the Vick's has a slightly higher capacity than some of the competition, it has less ability to provide adequate or prompt humidification for the room.
+Our tests indicate that from the get-go, it doesn't generate as much humidity as the competition, and this trend only gets worse over time, with the disparity between products growing exponentially over time.
 At the end of 60 minutes, this unit had created a less humid room than eight other options we tested.
-This lack of humidity means it is unlikely to meet your needs whether they are only the crib area or the entire room.
+This lack of humidity means it is unlikely to meet your needs, whether they are only the crib area or the entire room.

-This unit generates less than 40 decibels of sound when running at the highest level, which earned it a 9 of 10 for noise.
+This unit generates less than 40 decibels of sound when running at the highest level, making it one of the quietest options in the group.
 The Vick's is a very quiet product compared to much of the competition and had no real noise outside occasional bubbling when water moves from the tank to the base.
-However, even if silence is your top goal when searching for a humidifier there are 3 other top scorers and 2 of them have higher overall scores, though similar effectiveness.
+However, even if silence is your top goal when searching for a humidifier, there are three other top scorers, and 2 of them have higher overall scores, though similar effectiveness.

 Ease of Use

-The Vick's has a simple single dial operation but the lack of adjustable features hurt its ease of use score earning it a below average 5 of 10 result for this metric.
+The Vick's has a simple single-dial operation, but the lack of adjustable features hurt its ease of use score.
 The variable output dial is easy to use and can be adjusted to increase or decrease ist output as desired.
 However, the lack of humidity control or programmability means you'll need to keep a watchful eye on the unit to keep your humidity levels under control.

-This unit is easy enough to fill and the tank stands on its own in the sink.
+This unit is easy enough to fill, and the tank stands on its own in the sink.
 The tank has a carry handle and is relatively lightweight.
-The opening is large enough for filling but you can't refill the tank without removing it which isn't as user-friendly as filling it in place while your baby continues to sleep peacefully.
+The opening is large enough for filling, but you can't refill the reservoir without removing it, which isn't as user-friendly as filling it in place while your baby continues to sleep peacefully.

 — Juliet Spurrier, MD and Bob Wofford